top of page

 • Supporting balanced movement during activity

 Osteopathic care often focuses on how overall movement patterns influence strain on the affected area.
+If the painful tissue is being overloaded because another region is restricted or poorly coordinated, improving that larger movement pattern may help reduce recurring stress.

 Physiotherapy